kitspace/1clickBOM/README.md

 ## License ##

-1clickBOM is licensed under the CPAL-1.0 which means you can use the code proprietary applications as long as you display appropriate attribution.
+1clickBOM is licensed under the CPAL license which means you can use the code in proprietary applications as long as you display appropriate attribution and license your improvements to 1clickBOM under the CPAL too.
 See the [LICENSE][6] file for details.

-[1]:#roadmap
+[1]:#Roadmap
 [2]:https://github.com/monostable/1clickBOM/blob/master/chrome/data/example.tsv
 [3]:https://github.com/monostable/1clickBOM/blob/master/chrome/html/test.html
 [4]:http://coffeescript.org